CumulusNetworks/docs/content/nvidia-air/Custom-Topology.md

 Make sure to select **Update Node** when you complete the changes.
 You can delete nodes by selecting **Delete Node**.

-Air also provides **Advanced Options**, such as enabling **UEFI Secure Boot**.
+Air also provides advanced options, such as enabling UEFI secure boot.

 {{<img src="/images/guides/nvidia-air/AddNode.png" alt="">}}
 <br>
-When you finish creating your topology, click **Workspace > Start Simulation**. **You cannot add, remove, or edit nodes after the simulation starts for the first time.**
+When you finish creating your topology, select **Workspace&nbsp;<span aria-label="and then">></span> Start Simulation**.
+You cannot add, remove, or edit nodes after the simulation starts for the first time

 {{<img src="/images/guides/nvidia-air/WorkspaceStart.png" alt="" width="250px">}}

 ### OOB Management Network

 On the **System Palette**, there is an option to **Enable OOB**.
-This setting enables the out-of-band management network that connects all nodes with each other.
+This setting enables the out-of-band management network that connects all nodes to each other.
 It also adds an `oob-mgmt-switch` and `oob-mgmt-server` to your simulation.
-When you enable SSH, you SSH into the `oob-mgmt-server`, making this node an ideal starting point for configurations.
+When you enable SSH, you connect to the `oob-mgmt-server`, making this node an ideal starting point for configurations.
 Air handles the configuration automatically for you.

 {{<img src="/images/guides/nvidia-air/EnableOOB.png" alt="" width="300px">}}

 You can add more `oob-mgmt-switches` and `oob-mgmt-servers` to your simulation manually even when **Enable OOB** is set to off.
-However, you must switch **Enable OOB** on to use the OOB network.
+However, you must switch **Enable OOB** on to use the out-of-band network.

 ## Importing Custom Topologies with External Files
-You can create custom topologies in Air by importing either JSON or DOT files.
-These files define nodes, attributes, and connections for generating a topology for a network.
+You can create custom topologies in Air by importing either JSON (recommended) or DOT files.
+These files define a network's nodes, attributes, and connections.

-You can upload files directly to Air to generate a topology, allowing you to share and create copies of a topology, save the topology in a reusable file, use for automation purposes, and more easily generate very large topologies.
 You can modify the file with any text editor.

+When you upload external topology files directly to Air, you can:

+- Share and create copies of a topology
+- Save the topology in a reusable file
+- Streamline automation
+- Generate very large topologies

 ### JSON
-JSON files use the `.json` file extension.

-The following is an example of a simple topology with 1 spine, 2 leaf nodes, and 2 servers connected to each leaf.
+The following JSON topology is an example of a simple topology with 1 spine, 2 leaf nodes, and 2 servers connected to each leaf.

 {{< expand "View Sample JSON Topology" >}}